 I wrote a book on health for the government called the Australian Government Directory of Services for Older People.

 More recently I’ve been helping people create their memoirs through editing and ghostwriting, which is what the LifeStory Writing project is all about.
 I coach and mentor people and conduct seminars.
-It’s exhilarating and inspiring to see the stories come together, and develop into publishable memoirs.
+It exhilarates and inspires me to see the stories come together.
+I love contact with my clients and love being able to help them produce a good story.
+More than 15 books later, I find the breadth of life hard to believe.

 Somewhere along the line I disposed of the cast-iron typewriter.
 One bloke reckoned it might make a decent boat anchor.
-The country ‘strine’ speaking voice is still with me, as is my predisposition for a dream world – the one my kindly teacher was so concerned about.
+The country ‘strine’ speaking voice (from Narrandera) is still with me, as is my predisposition for a dream world – the world my kindly teacher was so concerned about.
 But there are more important things.
-There are just too many good stories out there to be entranced by.
+There are just too many good stories out there to miss.
+And be entranced.

 Mark Koehler, founder LifeStory Writing